-In plain English this means a Redundancy situation happens when you employer has no more, or not enough, work for you and your colleagues (for example if your employer closes or relocates the business, or now needs fewer workers).
+In plain English, this means a redundancy situation happens when your employer has no more, or not enough, work for you and your colleagues (for example if your employer closes or relocates the business, or now needs fewer workers).

 A recent employment law case from the Employment Appeals Tribunal (Packman v Fauchon) confirmed that an employee who was dismissed because her employer had a downturn in work which consequently reduced the employees hours of work, was a dismissal by reason of redundancy (even though there was no reduction in the number of employees required).

-Mrs Fauchon provided bookkeeping services and as a result of a downturn in the business and a new accounting software package, Mrs Fauchon was not required to work as many hours as she had previously.
-Her employer tried to persuade Mrs Fauchon to reduce her hours of work but she refused and was dismissed.
+Mrs Fauchon provided bookkeeping services and as a result of a downturn in the business and a new accounting software package, Mrs Fauchon wasn’t required to work as many hours as she had previously.
+Her employer tried to persuade Mrs Fauchon to reduce her hours of work, but she refused and dismissed.

 The employer disagreed and appealed to the Employment Appeal Tribunal.